Warren Livingstone

 Warren Livingstone (born 1973 in Sydney) is an Australian businessman, sports administrator and publican.
-He is the founder and managing director of the sports-tourism group Fanatics, the former president of Balmain Rugby Club and Sydney pub owner of 4 hotels.
+He is the founder and managing director of the sports-tourism group Fanatics, the former president of Balmain Rugby Club and Sydney Hotel owner.

 Livingstone played NSW Schoolboys Rugby League and Cricket and attended Sydney Technical High School in Bexley.
 He started out as a copy boy for Sydney's Daily Telegraph newspaper, whilst at Sydney University studying Politics.